 Safe CFL bulb disposal

-- Do not put them out with your kerbside recycling.
+- Please do not put ANY type of light bulb out with your kerbside recycling

 What happens to the mercury